 “But we do not want you to be uninformed, brothers, about those who are asleep, that you may not grieve as others do who have no hope.
 For since we believe that Jesus died and rose again, even so, through Jesus, God will bring with him those who have fallen asleep.”

-In God we have hope, and He has given us these Bible verses of hope to remind us of that as we deal with our grief.
-As followers of Christ, we will see someday see our babies again in heaven.
+He is the God of hope, and He has given us these Bible verses of hope to remind us of that as we deal with our grief.
+As followers of Christ, we will someday see our babies again in heaven.
 The hope of heaven is so comforting!

 9. Psalm 18:28